retrodad1982/c64handheld/README.md

 ![Project Screenshot](https://github.com/retrodad1982/c64handheld/releases/download/C64/Title.jpg)

-Like many Dad's I often find myself hanging around taking my kids to clubs and activities and rather than doom scroll, wouldn't it be great if I could play my favourite Commododore 64 games, however my existing C64 setup just isn’t very portable :-).
+Like many Dad's I often find myself hanging around taking my kids to clubs and activities and rather than doom scroll, wouldn't it be great if I could play my favourite Commododore 64 games wherever I am?

-Inspired by Kevin Noki's DIY Commodore 64 laptop, I decided to try and create my own C64 Handheld.
+Unfortunately, my existing C64 setup just isn’t very portable :-) so inspired by Kevin Noki's DIY Commodore 64 laptop, I decided to try and create my own C64 Handheld.
 Although I have an Anbernic handheld games console, the lack of a proper keyboard means playing C64 games can be clunky.
 I looked at UNI64's UHELD64 which is really cool, but the price was out of my budget, plus the screen was a little on the small side for my ageing eyes.

 The handheld is based around a Raspberry Pi 3B, becauses I just happened to have one lying around and uses the Pi Lizard's custom image which boots straight into the VICE64 emulator.
 The underlying OS is way out of date by now, but I don't intend to do an online banking using it so I think I'll be just fine ;-).
 I did look at the amazing BMC64, however I haven't been able to identify a small LCD that works properly at 50Mhz (if you are aware of one let me know!).